 Can your gearboxes be mounted in any orientation?

 The answer is yes.
 The gearboxes are sealed in all axes and can be mounted in any orientation — vertical, horizontal, upside down — you name it.

 Are gearboxes repairable?

-Yes, both our Insert-A-Shaft, helical gearboxes and our spiral bevel models.
-They're all simple to dis-assemble due to the screw on bearing caps and we always have parts available.
-Depending on the application, you may be able to on-site.
-Although, sometimes the gearbox or gearboxes may need to be returned to the factory to estimate and perform the repairs.
+Yes, our Insert-A-Shaft® helical gearboxes, spiral bevel models and worm gearboxes can be repaired.
+They are all simple to disassemble due to the screw-on bearing caps and accessible gearing.
+For most models, we maintain sufficient inventory of parts to offer quick turnaround in case a customer needs it.
+Depending on the application, you may be able to repair them on-site, though, sometimes the gearbox or gearboxes may need to be returned to the factory to evaluate and perform the repairs.

 Right angle gearboxes are useful across a broad range of industrial applications.
 To choose the best gearbox(es) for your design, you’ll need to consider the size ratios, torque, speeds, capability, mounting, and environmental requirements.
 For example, applications where the MICROGEAR® gearboxes could be a huge advantage, or even required, include: